- 01283 537123

 |You give from your gross pay||£50|

-Self-assessment tax payers may nominate a charity to receive all or a specified amount of an anticipated tax repayment.
-The donation will be passed direct to the charity by HMRC once the tax return or claim is processed.
+Self-assessment taxpayers may nominate a charity to receive all or a specified amount of an anticipated tax repayment.
+The donation will be passed directly to the charity by HMRC once the tax return or claim is processed.

 Gifts in land

 Gifts of certain shares and securities, land and buildings to a charity attract income tax relief as well as capital gains tax (CGT) relief.

 |Income tax saving||basic-rate taxpayer||£200|